Below is information about Junior Cricket at Goodwood Cricket Club

 Cricket “spikes” are not compulsory but encouraged for players that play on turf wickets (u/12 onwards).
 Sandshoes may be worn but can cause damage to turf wickets and can be slippery for the players.

-u/10’s – Playing equipment is supplied by the club for players to use.
-All other age groups, players are expected to use their own playing equipment.
+u/10’s boys and u/12 and u/16 girls – Playing equipment is supplied by the club for players to use however Players are encouraged to buy their own equipment.
+In all other age groups players are expected to use their own playing equipment.

 Where and when is training?

-All training is on a Friday night at Goodwood Oval (Curzon Ave, Millswood).
-Times listed below were for the 2018/2019 season.
+All junior boys training is on a Friday night at Goodwood Oval (Curzon Ave, Millswood).
+Times listed below were for the 2021/2022 season.
 This season times to be confirmed.

 Parents are welcome and encouraged to attend training.
 The canteen in open on Friday nights, along with a BBQ.

 Who coaches junior teams?